CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Timing
  - The validity of an effect, including the hazard limit, is checked upon declaration and upon resolution.
  - **Annotation 24**: If a card specifies that more than one action occurs when the card itself is resolved in a chain of effects, all of these actions are to be resolved in the card's chain of effects uninterrupted and in the order listed on the card.
 No actions may be declared to occur between these multiple actions.
 The actions listed on the card are considered to have been declared in the reverse order as they are printed.
- - (amendment to original version of Annotation 24): As an exception, if one of the effects of a card is an attack, cards may be played that cancel the attack, cancel one of its strikes, or that otherwise are playable during the strike sequence--see Annotation 18 (Turn Sequence, Movement/ Hazard Phase, Combat, Strike Sequence).
+ - (amendment to original version of Annotation 24): As an exception, if one of the effects of a card is an attack, cards may be played that cancel the attack, cancel one of its strikes, or that otherwise are playable during the strike sequence---see Annotation 18 (Turn Sequence, Movement/ Hazard Phase, Combat, Strike Sequence).
  - **Annotation 27**: If a card has optional effects, the player playing the card must choose which will take place.
 He must do this at the time the card is played, not when it is resolved in its chain of effects.
 When such a card is resolved, if any active conditions for the choice of effects do not exist, the card has no effect and is discarded.
 The player may not at this point choose to implement an alternative effect of the card.

 #### Trophies